laserpants/foomake/README.md

   )
 ```

-Surround the `version` string in single or double quoutes to avoid the value to be interpreted as a number.
+Surround the `version` string in single or double quoutes to avoid the value being interpreted as a number.

 ---